 Press Release, 12 November 2016

-Today, on 12 November 2016, the Jewish Museum Berlin presented the Award for Understanding and Tolerance for the fifteenth time.
-This year, the Award has been conferred on the historical eyewitnesses Renate Lasker-Harpprecht and Anita Lasker-Wallfisch and the businessman Hasso Plattner.
+Today, on 12 November 2016, the Jewish Museum Berlin presented the Prize for Understanding and Tolerance for the fifteenth time.
+This year, the award has been conferred on the historical eyewitnesses Renate Lasker-Harpprecht and Anita Lasker-Wallfisch and the businessman Hasso Plattner.

 Daniel Barenboim, general music director of the Berlin State Opera, gave a speech honoring the sisters Renate Lasker-Harpprecht and Anita Lasker-Wallfisch.
 Henning Kagermann commended Hasso Plattner.
 Peter Schäfer, director of the Jewish Museum Berlin, presented the awards.